-This Evidence of Coverage is part of our contract with you about how SelectHealth Medicare Classic covers your care.
+This Evidence of Coverage is part of our contract with you about how SelectHealth Medicare Dual covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."

-The contract is in effect for months in which you are enrolled in SelectHealth Medicare Classic between January 1, 2023 and December 31, 2023.
+The contract is in effect for months in which you are enrolled in SelectHealth Medicare Dual between January 1, 2023 and December 31, 2023.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of SelectHealth Medicare Classic after December 31, 2023.
-We can also choose to stop offering the plan in your service area, after December 31, 2023.
+This means we can change the costs and benefits of SelectHealth Medicare Dual after December 31, 2023.
+We can also choose to stop offering the plan in your service area, or to offer it in a different service area, after December 31, 2023.

-Medicare (the Centers for Medicare & Medicaid Services) must approve SelectHealth Medicare Classic each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve SelectHealth Medicare Dual each year.
 You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.